Editorial Standards

 Actions a representative cannot take

 Even with a valid 2848, authority has limits.
-Your representative cannot endorse or negotiate refund checks, cannot redirect refunds to their own account, and generally cannot sign returns unless a narrow exception applies, for example continuous absence or illness and specific IRS approval.
+Your representative cannot endorse or negotiate refund checks, cannot redirect refunds to their own account, and generally cannot sign returns unless you specifically authorize it by checking the “Sign a return” box on line 5a and a narrow exception applies, for example continuous absence or illness with specific IRS approval.
+Line 3 authority alone does not include signing a return.
 The representative’s authority is confined to the tax matters and periods you listed, nothing more.
 For practice boundaries and special appearance rules, use Publication 947 as your north star.

 Reminder, Form 2848 is about representation, not everything.
 If all you need is information access, use Form 8821.
 It does not grant the right to act for you.